decentraland/adr/docs/ADR-70-new-comms.md

 ## Impact

-As part of the migration some endpoints exposed through /comms will be removed, deprecated or migrated.
-No logic will be removed, as the same info will be available on different endpoints.
-The only change is that the users addresses will be no longer exposed, as it is a security risk.
+As part of the migration the content of some endpoints will be migrated.
+No logic will be removed, as the same information will be available on different endpoints.

-- `/comms/peers` will be removed, same logic will be found in `/stats/parcels`
-- `/comms/islands` and `/comms/islands/{islandId}` will be removed, similar logic (anonymized) will be found in `/stats/parcels`
 - `/comms/status` will be removed, same logic will be found in `/about`
 - `/lambdas/health` will be removed, same logic will be found in `/about`
 - `/comms/config` will be removed, similar logic will be found in `/about`